Dinosaur coloration: Microraptor

 In 2012, Quanguo Li and colleagues analyzed BMNHC PH881, a specimen of Microraptor, and determined that the coloration of typical Microraptor feathers was iridescent black.
 The melanosomes were narrow and arranged in stacked layers, reminiscent of the blackbird.
-It was believed that Microraptor was nocturnal due to size of the scleral ring.
-However, the iridescent nature of its feathers has cast this into doubt, since no modern birds with iridescent plumage are known to be nocturnal.
+Previous research had suggested that Microraptor was nocturnal due to the morphology of its scleral ring.
+However, the dark and glossy nature of its feathers may suggest otherwise, since no modern birds with comparable plumage are known to be nocturnal.